dmaier-couchbase/cb-workshop-cpp/README.md

 cbdocloader -u couchbase -p couchbase -n 127.0.0.1:8091 -b travel-sample -s 128 travel-sample.zip

 ## TODO-s
+* Connections with password
 * Clean up the code (qDebug instead printf, ...)
 * Return the error status code as int instead void
 * Implement the Qt demo application based on the wrapper
+* Show how to use a Qt-Eventloop
+* Add the agenda to this ReadMe